robvdw/Demistifying-AI-Human-Centered-Data-Products/README.md

 HC data products are digital products that use AI platforms to visually support decision-making and help humans control complex systems.
 Generally, a data product is the visually processed result, with the help of ML-algorithms, of complex data analysis of systems.

-Data products aim to make Wicked Problems accessible to humans.
+Data products aim to resolve "Wicked Problems":

 * contain many interdependent influencing variables
 * do not have right or wrong solutions, only good and bad ones
 * can’t be solved with a formula and logic alone